zhnli/stream-processor/README.md

 ## Future work
 Given more time, I would work on following items to improve the client:
+- Clustering
-1. Mechanism to handle back pressure.
+- Mechanism to dynamically handle back pressure.
-2. Exactly-once processing.
+- Exactly-once processing.
-3. Failure recovery.
-4. More test cases.
+- Resilience and failure recovery.
+- More test cases and implement a server for integration testing.